Alfresco/docs-alfresco/content-services/latest/using/content/manage.md

 The document library displays the uploaded content.

-This video show you how to add content.

 ### Creating files

 With the **Create** feature you can create plain text, HTML, and XML files directly in Alfresco Share.